grafana/agent/docs/overview.md

 ## Traces

 Grafana Agent supports collecting traces and sending them to Tempo using its `tempo` subsystem.
-This is done by utilizing the upstream [OpenTelmetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
+This is done by utilizing the upstream [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
 The agent is capable of ingesting OpenTelemetry, OpenCensus, Jaeger, Zipkin or Kafka spans.
 See documentation on how to configure [receivers](./configuration-reference.md#tempo_config).
 The agent is capable of exporting to any OpenTelemetry GRPC compatible system.